 It was all downhill from there.

 He developed a strong habit of pulling on leash.
 He forgot how to sit on command.
 Far too exuberant for polite company, he was banished to the backyard when Jane had guests over.

-Visiting with friends outside Starbucks one day, Jane sipped her coffee and pleaded with Watson to sit.
+Visiting with friends outside a coffee shop one day, Jane sipped her latte and pleaded with Watson to sit.
 He ignored her, leaning into the leash and whining hopefully at passersby.

 “I don’t get it.” she sighed.
 “He KNOWS what he’s supposed to do.
 He’s just stubborn.”

 Screw it.
 “Watson, want a TREAT?”
 She broke off a piece of her pastry and waved in front of his face.

 “Sit!”
 He sat.
 He ate the pastry.
 He jumped up to lick the face of a passing child.

 So what do we do about Watson?